MicrosoftDocs/Viva/Viva/glint/create-employee-attribute-file.md

 On your Employee Attribute Template, you have to set up the first row of your file after discussion with your internal stakeholders.
 All required and custom attributes, and hierarchies, should appear as you would like them to appear on all reports going forward.
 This first row is your file blueprint.

 Ensure that attribute labels stay consistent over time in your Employee Data File.
 For example, if an attribute is set up as “Employee ID,” it will not later be recognized as the same column renamed as “Employee Number.”
-To create your attribute header row, follow these steps:
+To create your Attribute Header row, follow these steps:

 1. Create a new file, which contains only a single tab.
 2. Enter your attributes names across the columns, starting with column A. There's a 64-character limit for attribute labels.